 The national Farm Service Agency office will track the U.S. Drought Monitor and notify applicable state and county Farm Service Agency offices each week about the counties eligible for LFP because of a qualifying drought.
-The national office will determine the beginning date of a qualifying drought by pasture type and notify the applicable state and county Farm Service Agency offices of the beginning date of a D2, D3, or D4 drought intensity rating.
+The National Office will determine the beginning date of a qualifying drought by pasture type and notify the applicable state and county Farm Service Agency offices of the beginning date of a D2, D3, or D4 drought intensity rating.

-The normal grazing period for the grazing types native pasture and improved pasture are specified for all Wyoming counties (Table A-1).
+Normal grazing periods have been specified for all Montana counties (See Table A-1).

 FSA county office personnel shall request documentation from the Federal agency that manages the rangeland to substantiate that a qualifying fire has occurred.
 They will identify the location of the fire, the cause of the fire, the date the fire started, and whether livestock producers were prohibited from grazing their normal permitted livestock and/or whether grazing days were reduced because of the fire.
-Based on this information, the local FSA personnel will determine on what date the Federal agency first excluded permitted livestock from grazing.
+Based on this information, the local FSA personnel will determine which date the Federal agency first excluded permitted livestock from grazing.

 LFP Payments: A livestock producer will be eligible to receive LFP payments for grazing losses because of a qualifying drought equal to 1, 3, 4 and 5 times the monthly payment rate (Appendix A-2).
-Consider the following schedule:
+Payments will be determined as follows:

-- (1) An eligible livestock producer with grazing land in a county that is rated D2, severe drought, for at least 8 weeks for the specific type of grazing land or pastureland will be eligible for a one month payment, a payment equal to the monthly feed cost. - (2) An eligible livestock producer with grazing land or pastureland located in a county that is rated D3, extreme drought, at any time during the normal grazing period for the specific type of grazing land or pastureland in the county will be eligible for 3 months payment. - (3) An eligible livestock producer with grazing land or pastureland that is physically located in the county that is rated D3, extreme drought, for at least 4 weeks during the normal grazing period for the specific type of grazing land or pastureland, will be eligible for 4 months payment.
+- (1) An eligible livestock producer with grazing land in a county that is rated D2, severe drought, for at least 8 weeks for the specific type of grazing land or pastureland will be eligible for a one monthly payment, a payment equal to the monthly feed cost as determined by FSA. - (2) An eligible livestock producer with grazing land or pastureland located in a county that is rated D3, extreme drought, at any time during the normal grazing period for the specific type of grazing land or pastureland in the county will be eligible for 3 monthly payments. - (3) An eligible livestock producer with grazing land or pastureland that is physically located in the county that is rated D3, extreme drought, for at least 4 weeks during the normal grazing period for the specific type of grazing land or pastureland, will be eligible for 4 monthly payments.

-An eligible livestock producer with grazing land or pastureland located in a county that is rated as D4, exceptional drought, at any time during the normal grazing period for the specific type of grazing land or pastureland in the county will be eligible to receive 4 months payment.
+An eligible livestock producer with grazing land or pastureland located in a county that is rated as D4, exceptional drought, at any time during the normal grazing period for the specific type of grazing land or pastureland in the county will be eligible to receive 4 monthly payments.

-(4) An eligible livestock producer with grazing land or pastureland that is located in a county that is rated D4, exceptional drought for four weeks, not necessarily consecutive during the normal grazing period will be eligible to receive 5 months payment.
+(4) An eligible livestock producer with grazing land or pastureland that is located in a county that is rated D4, exceptional drought for four weeks, not necessarily consecutive during the normal grazing period will be eligible to receive 5 monthly payments.